ghovax/ghovax.github.io/posts/mnist-arduino/index.md

 # Image Processing Pipeline

-The raw camera output is a 176x144 grayscale image where darker pixels represent ink or markings and lighter pixels represent background.
-To prepare this for the MNIST model, which expects 28x28 images with white digits on black backgrounds, several transformations are necessary.
+The raw camera output is a $176 \times 144$ grayscale image where darker pixels represent ink or markings and lighter pixels represent background.
+To prepare this for the MNIST model, which expects $28 \times 28$ images with white digits on black backgrounds, several transformations are necessary.

 First, I apply thresholding to create a transparency mask.
 This removes noise and focuses on the actual writing: